~ Michael Altshuler

 If you need another nudge, go back to video #7 Existential Spring Clean.
 In that video, I guide you through a work-life re-think process that’s worth repeating as part of this reboot.
 Go watch that one again (or the other 24 in this series) … plus download the exercise from worklifeenergy.com

+Share this post with anyone you think is stuck on auto-pilot.
 And, if you need a compassionate and caring COACHING kick-in-the-butt you can connect with me through the website too.